rick-r/marriage-figaro-norway/captions.md

 perché tanto ti spiace
 la più comoda stanza del palazzo.

   I don't get it.
 Do you have any idea how much these things cost?
+  [or]
   I don't get it.
 Why wouldn't you want the best caravan on location?

 Perch'io son la Susanna,
 e tu sei pazzo.
-Because you're an idiot
 (callback/response.
 Do you have any idea that you're an idiot?/  why wouldn't you want to just shut up now.)

-(could be literal?)
+  Because I am your Susanna, and you are an idiot